gkmchain/developer/AccessGuide/AccessGuide-en.md

 Download https://github.com/gkmchain/gkmchain
 Unzip win.zip and enter
-Execute the program using gkmd.exe/gkm-cli.exe using the cmd command window
+Execute the program using gkmcored.exe/gkmcore-cli.exe using the cmd command window

 #### Start

-` gkmd.exe `
+` gkmcored.exe `

 #### CLI interactive mode management node

-` gkm-cli.exe command `
+` gkmcore-cli.exe command `

 #### Stop

-` gkm-cli.exe stop `
+` gkmcore-cli.exe stop `

 #### Connect to the specified node at startup

 ```
-gkmd.exe -addnode=ip:port
+gkmcored.exe -addnode=ip:port
 ```

 After startup, the sync block will start and the RPC service will be started (how to use the command to view the developer guide documentation).

 ## Node startup important parameters
-The parameter is incremented after gkmd with a - followed by the parameter name = parameter value
+The parameter is incremented after gkmcored with a - followed by the parameter name = parameter value

 Storage directory